Valladolid FAQ: 15 Questions Answered About the Yucatan's Best-Kept Colonial Town

 Getting There & Around

-Q: How do I get to Valladolid from Cancun?
+Q: How do you get to Valladolid from Cancun?

-ADO first-class bus from Cancun's bus terminal.
-Air-conditioned, comfortable, 200-350 pesos one-way, runs every 1-2 hours, takes about 2 hours.
-You can also take a colectivo (shared van) from the market area, which is cheaper but less comfortable.
-If you're renting a car, it's a straight shot west on the 180D toll road.
+Take the ADO first-class bus from Cancun's bus terminal.
+Air-conditioned, comfortable, 200-350 pesos one-way, running every 1-2 hours, and it covers the distance in about 2 hours.
+A colectivo (shared van) from the market area is cheaper but less comfortable.
+Renting a car?
+It's a straight shot west on the 180D toll road.

-Q: Do I need a car in Valladolid?
+Q: Do you need a car in Valladolid?

-Not for the town itself — it's completely walkable.
-The central zone is maybe 10 blocks in each direction.
+Not for the town itself — it's completely walkable, with a central zone maybe 10 blocks in each direction.
 For cenotes and day trips, you have options: rent a bicycle (150 pesos/day) for the closer cenotes, hire a taxi for a half-day cenote circuit (800-1,200 pesos), or take colectivos to Ek Balam (40 pesos from Calle 44, 30 minutes).
-A car gives maximum flexibility but isn't essential.
+A car gives you maximum flexibility, but it isn't essential.

 Q: Is Valladolid safe?

 Very.
-Yucatan state is consistently ranked as one of Mexico's safest.
-The town has a small-city feel with people walking around at all hours.
-Standard precautions apply — don't leave valuables unattended at cenotes, use the lockers (20 pesos).
-But I've never had a client report a safety concern here.
+Yucatan state ranks consistently among Mexico's safest.
+The town carries a small-city ease, with people out walking at all hours.
+Standard precautions apply — don't leave valuables unattended at cenotes, and use the lockers (20 pesos).
+Safety concerns here are vanishingly rare.

 Cenotes

-Q: Which cenote should I visit if I only have time for one?
+Q: Which cenote should you visit if you only have time for one?

 Cenote Suytun.
-It's the one with the single beam of light hitting a stone platform in the center of a turquoise underground pool.
+This is the one with a single beam of light spearing down onto a stone platform in the center of a turquoise underground pool.
 Seven kilometers east of town, 200 pesos entry.
-Go between 10AM and noon when the light beam is strongest.
+Come between 10AM and noon, when the light beam burns strongest.
 Yes, there's a queue for the platform photo.
-Yes, it's worth the wait.
+And yes, it's worth the wait.

-If Suytun is too "Instagram" for you, go to Cenote Zaci instead — it's right in the center of town (walkable from the plaza), only 80 pesos, and you can actually swim in it.
-Semi-open, with a partially collapsed ceiling letting jungle light in.
+If Suytun feels too "Instagram," head instead to Cenote Zaci — right in the center of town, walkable from the plaza, only 80 pesos, and open for actual swimming.
+Semi-open, with a partially collapsed ceiling that lets jungle light spill in.
 Cliff jumpers.
 Catfish in the water.
-More of a local swimming hole vibe.
+Pure local swimming-hole energy.

-Q: How many cenotes can I see in one day?
+Q: How many cenotes can you see in one day?

 Comfortably, three to four.
-Hire a taxi for a half-day circuit (800-1,200 pesos) and hit Cenote Samula (tree roots reaching 20 meters to the water), Cenote Xkeken/Dzitnup (cave cenote, stalactites, blue water — combined entry with Samula for 200 pesos), and Cenote Oxman at Hacienda San Lorenzo (150 pesos, redeemable against food).
+Hire a taxi for a half-day circuit (800-1,200 pesos) and string together Cenote Samula (tree roots reaching 20 meters down to the water), Cenote Xkeken/Dzitnup (a cave cenote of stalactites and blue water — combined entry with Samula for 200 pesos), and Cenote Oxman at Hacienda San Lorenzo (150 pesos, redeemable against food).
 Add Suytun in the morning before you start the circuit.

 Q: Are cenotes safe to swim in?

 Yes, with caveats.
-Always wear a life jacket if you're not a strong swimmer — cenotes can be 30+ meters deep with no shallow end.
+Wear a life jacket if you're not a strong swimmer — cenotes can run 30+ meters deep with no shallow end.
 Biodegradable sunscreen only — chemical sunscreen damages the ecosystem, and they'll check at the entrance.
 Never enter underwater caves without a certified cave diving guide.
-Wear water shoes for rocky entries.
+And wear water shoes for the rocky entries.

 Chichen Itza

-Q: Why should I stay in Valladolid instead of Cancun for Chichen Itza?
+Q: Why stay in Valladolid instead of Cancun for Chichen Itza?

-Because Valladolid is 45 minutes from Chichen Itza.
+Because Valladolid sits 45 minutes from Chichen Itza.
 Cancun is 2.5 hours.
-Tour buses from Cancun arrive at the site around 10:30AM.
-If you leave Valladolid at 7AM, you're at the gates when they open at 8AM and you get 2+ hours with minimal crowds before the buses arrive.
+Tour buses from Cancun roll in around 10:30AM.
+Leave Valladolid at 7AM and you're at the gates when they open at 8AM — buying yourself 2+ hours with minimal crowds before the buses arrive.

 This isn't a minor difference.
 Chichen Itza at 8AM with 50 people versus 11AM with 5,000 people are two entirely different experiences.